 6. What is a ferret dead sleep?

-There are few things which makes ferrets good pets and sleeping is one of them.
-Ferrets can sleep from 18 to 20 hours and they are awake approximately 6 hours.
+There are few things which make ferrets good pets and sleeping is one of them.
+They can sleep from 18 to 20 hours and they are awake for approximately 6 hours.
 They can easily adapt to your schedule and sleep in the cage while you are away from home.
 Some ferrets can sleep so heavily that they may appear dead.
 That is called – Ferret dead sleep.
 Their body becomes lifeless, like a doll and you can see they are alive only by their shallow breathing.